BryanChasko/mac-developer-environment-setup/mac-mini-setup.md

 source "$HOME/.cargo/env"
 ```

-Add the above line to your `~/.zshrc` to ensure Rust is available in all new terminal sessions.
+Add the above line to `~/.zshrc` to ensure Rust is available in all new terminal sessions.

 **Install additional components:**